How to Become a Notary in Arizona

 Is an Arizona notary bond required to become a notary in Arizona?

 Yes.
 A surety bond in the amount of $5,000 is required for any new applicant seeking an appointment as a notary public and for renewing notaries.
 A licensed surety must execute the bond.
 The bond must be approved and filed with the Secretary of State within twenty days after an applicant receives notice of the appointment or reappointment.
 On filing the official oath and bond, the Secretary of State shall deliver the commission to the person appointed (ARS §41-312.B).
-The Secretary of State will not accept any bond that was issued more than sixty days before or more than sixty days after the date on which the Secretary of State commissions a notary public.
+The Secretary of State shall not accept any bond that was issued more than sixty days before or more than sixty days after the date on which the Secretary of State commissions a notary public (ARS §41-315.B).
 To purchase and receive a bond via e-mail in one business day, visit the American Association of Notaries website or call (800) 721-2663.